adrienropartz/hack_ucl_imperial/README.md

 - **Audio Processing**: PyGame for audio playback
 - **Data Processing**: NumPy for numerical operations

+## Demo

+Note that we had to record the screen using a phone as we couldn't screen record while using OBS with OpenCV.
+Watch the [Demo](https://youtu.be/U1oAggfj_y8) to see the application in action.

 ## Setup

 1. Clone the repository: